5 Easiest steps to conceive using progesterone cream TTC:

 Saliva Hormonal Testing

-Dr. John Lee was very adamant that testing for hormones and progesterone should be done through saliva testing, not blood testing (almost all doctors will test the blood).
+Dr. John Lee was very adamant that the best testing for hormones and progesterone through saliva testing, not blood testing (almost all doctors will test the blood).

 Blood Hormonal Testing